 About

 ALICE IL SHIN 신일 is a Korean filmmaker who received her formal film training at Nihon University, Japan.
-Since then, she has worked as a director, producer, and editor on film projects around the world, and now resides in Canada as a permanent resident.
+Since then, she has been working as a director, producer, and editor on film projects in Japan, Korea, and Canada.

 Alice’s work takes an interest in Asian-Canadian experiences similar to her own.
 Her debut Canadian short film, Haru’s New Year (2018), was shown at film festivals worldwide with numerous awards, while her elegiac short film Signal Fire (2019) was hosted at the Varley Art Gallery of Markham during its festival run.
 Her first short documentary, CBC Arts: History in Paper (2020), showcases an artist whose experimental creations demonstrate the human cost of the Japanese internment in Canada, and started an interest in documentary filmmaking that has preoccupied her since.

-As a commercial filmmaker, Alice worked as an editor for Banger Films on the Youtube Originals series K-Pop Evolution (2021), which gave her hands-on experience with professional and collaborative editing.
-More recently, she has worked as the on-set translator for Apple TV+ series Pachinko (Season 2 – ongoing) as an aid for the directors and actors.
+As a commercial filmmaker, Alice worked as an editor for Banger Films’ 7-parts documentary series on the Youtube Originals series K-Pop Evolution (2021), which gave her hands-on experience with professional and collaborative editing.
+More recently, she has worked as the on-set translator for Apple TV+ series Pachinko (Season 2 – 2024) as an aid for the directors and actors.